Vollcode/CV/README.md

 During many years I've worked a plethora of jobs that have given me the patience, perseverance and understanding that help me daily.
 Even though they were not career defining, they have helped me greatly in achieving in realizing that I appreciate a more cognitive intensive type of job.

 ## <a name="interests">When not coding, you'll find me...</a>
-  - Playing every game under the sun: board, card video, pen and paper, you name it.
+  - Playing every game under the sun: board, cards, video, pen and paper, you name it.
   - Climbing.
   - Volunteering in several NGO's.